 From Artist To Businessman To Platform Provider

 (Editors note: This was published on May 8, 2016.
-This is the official launch on the original version of Unstripped Voice, which was originally for music artists before it pivoted to a rare-Black history website later that year)
+This is the official launch of the original version of Unstripped Voice, which was originally for music artists before it pivoted to a rare-Black history website later that year)

-I remember like it was yesterday.
+I remember it like was yesterday.

 I was preparing my band for a show in downtown Houston.